edwko/Strategy-Automation-Templates/README.md

 # Strategy Automation Template
-Simple template for automating a trading strategy with indicators in Python.
+Templates for automating a trading strategy in Python.